-This module is delivered online and must be taken at any stage prior to the student undertaking his or her confirmation/transfer process.
+This module is delivered online and must be taken within the first five months following student enrollment.
 In order to accrue the 5 ECTS (125 student effort hours), participants will be expected to complete the various online components of the course and the prescribed assessments.